bratpeki/modern-milkytracker-guide/docs/basics.md

 ### Instruments

-An instrument is a system consisting of samples and rules on how to play them back.<br>
+An instrument is a system consisting of samples and rules on how to play them back.

 Instruments allow you to:

 - Choose which note triggers which sample